CatChenal/mcce_dev/README.md

 ### -> Provide an executable module with cli to obtain a collection of pdb files created from sampled microstates.
 ### Platforms: Linux and Linux-like

-#### The following documentation pertains to using the module as a comman line interface:
+#### The following documentation pertains to using the module as a command line interface:

 * Module __doc__ string:
 ```